DjordjeMihailovic/4create-Assignment/README.md

 # 4create-Assignment

-The purpose of this document is to provide insight into repository contents.
+The purpose of this document is to provide insights into the contents of the repository.

-This repository contains solutions suggested for the Qa Automation assignment by the candidate Djordje Mihailovic.
+This repository contains suggested solutions for the QA Automation assignment submitted by the candidate, Djordje Mihailovic.

 Candidate's tool choice of for this assignment was Cypress, because the candidate has most experience with it as an automation tool.

-Inside the repository you can find the Cypress project created for the assignment purpose.
+Inside the repository, you will find the Cypress project specifically created for this assignment.

 Any further explanation on the solution is adequately commented in the code provided.

-Thank you for your time for considering this! :)
+Thank you for taking the time to consider this submission! :)